Validation Criteria

 • It should be confirmed that only 5% or less of samples classified as either positive or negative disagree with that validated assay on an ongoing basis.

-• If the laboratory cannot satisfy this criterion, it should not perform HER2 testing and should send specimens to a reference laboratory.
+• If the laboratory cannot satisfy this criterion, it should not perform HER2 testing and send specimens to a reference laboratory.